Frequently Asked Questions

 - 14. What are „Non-Conformities“?

 A non-conformity is a non-fulfilment of a specific standard requirement.
-If an auditor finds a non-conformity the organization is required to propose suitable corrective measures.
+If an auditor finds a non-conformity the organisation is required to propose suitable corrective measures.
 FLOCERT follows up on these corrective measures to make sure they are fulfilled.
-Certification is not confirmed or granted until the organization can demonstrate full compliance.
+Certification is not confirmed or granted until the organisation can demonstrate full compliance.
 Depending on the severity of the observed non-conformity, it can be sanctioned by a suspension or a decertification.

 - 15. What is the cost of Fairtrade Certification?

 In alignment with the Fairtrade mission, our certification fees are structured to enable participation and empowerment for all trading partners.
-Fairtrade Certification costs depend on various factors, but generally on the size of your organization and the role you play in the Fairtrade system.
+Fairtrade Certification costs depend on various factors, but generally on the size of your organisation and the role you play in the Fairtrade system.